 TSR has some interesting integration options during the saving process, including the ability to upload to a WordPress website or an FTP server.
 If you’re a photographer who works with clients and needs a quick way to watermark and share proofs, this might just do the trick for you, although it requires a bit more technical know-how to configure than working with a service like Dropbox.

-Mass Watermark is another solid choice for a basic watermarking program.
+Mass Watermark (available for Windows and macOS) is another solid choice for a basic watermarking program.
 It’s one of the few programs I reviewed that has any kind of introductory tutorial or instructions, although this thoughtfulness is sort of spoiled by some other issues with the interface in the all-important Watermark Designer section (see below).
 It’s not a program-breaking bug, but it’s still a bit disappointing.

 Even without using this portion of the program, you can still apply basic text and image watermarks to batches of images in all the most common file types.
 The configuration options are simple but effective, and there is also a quick ‘Optimize’ feature that allows you to do basic contrast and color adjustments – although that kind of work should really be done in a proper image editor.